expo/expo/docs/pages/guides/splash-screens.md

 ### Differences between environments - iOS

 Your app can be opened from the Expo Go app or in a standalone app, and it can be either published or in development.
-There are slighty differences in the splash screen behavior between these environments.
+There are slight differences in the splash screen behavior between these environments.

 ![](https://media.giphy.com/media/l378l98EI0VQdwRzy/giphy.gif)